What you need to know about temporary staffing

-Temporary jobs supplied by temp agencies reached a new high of 3.2 million in the U.S. last year, according to the American Staffing Association.
-Whether it’s vacation coverage, a special project or an unexpected deadline, a temporary employee is often a valuable resource in helping you meet business demands.
-Before you move forward, it’s essential to know some of the basics about hiring a temporary employee through temp services.
-Below are the most common questions that employers have about temporary staffing.
+Temporary jobs supplied by temp agencies reached a new high of 3.2 million in the U.S. in 2021, according to the American Staffing Association.
+Whether it’s for vacation coverage, a special project or an unexpected deadline, a temporary employee is often a valuable resource in helping you meet business demands.
+But before you move forward, it’s essential to know some of the basics about hiring a temporary employee through temp services.
+Here are the most common questions that employers have about temporary staffing.

 What is a temporary employee?

 The United States Department of Labor defines a temporary employee as one who is hired to work for one year or less with a specific end date.
 This end date can be the day when the project for which the employee was hired to work is complete or when the permanent employee for whom they are substituting returns from their leave.

 To ensure the fair classification of temporary employees, the Society for Human Resource Management recommends that employers should train hiring managers on the appropriate use of temporary workers, establish clear policies on the status of temporary employees and create time limits for temporary assignments.

 What are the benefits of hiring a temporary employee?